Episode 2: Building an Ownership Culture

 Rodney Bolden:

-So they're implementing equity compensation programs.
-But I think about the line from the Scottish poets, Robert Burns, his poem To a Mouse, which also John Steinbeck used.
+But I think about the line from Robert Burns, his poem To a Mouse, which also John Steinbeck used.
 Now I'm going to paraphrase it for this purpose.
 "The best laid plans of stock plan admins don't always go as expected sometimes."
 So can you talk about what are some of those internal roadblocks that stock plan admins face when it comes to implementing an equity compensation program?

 Dee Crosby: